The best racing wheels for PC in 2023

 Can smell a bit hot after a while

-This is one of the best steering wheels on PC for the serious racing game enthusiast.
-It incorporates high-quality force feedback so powerful, hitting a wall at the wrong angle could potentially hurt your thumbs.
+Design: This wheel incorporates high-quality force feedback so powerful, hitting a wall at the wrong angle could potentially hurt your thumbs.
 There is a downside to all this motorized resistance, and that’s the fan that ejects hot air from the top of the unit, right out the top of the unit, so after a while, you may smell the hot air which is a bit off-putting.

-It has direct compatibility with games like Project CARS 2, Gran Turismo, and F1, and in these games especially you can really feel the sensation of grip via the superb motorized feedback, and the speed of response to your inputs is superb.
-It’s precise, weighty, and really shakes when the game demands it, making a rally game like WRC 6 feel so much more involving.
+Features: It has direct compatibility with games like Project CARS 2, Gran Turismo, and F1, and in these games especially you can really feel the sensation of grip via the superb motorized feedback, and the speed of response to your inputs is superb.
+It’s precise, weighty, and really shakes when the game demands it, making a rally game like WRC 6 feel so much more engaging.

-The only real problem the wheel has is that the handbrake is inevitably mapped to a button you access with your thumb, making rally games fiddly.
+Performance: The only real problem the wheel has is that the handbrake is inevitably mapped to a button you access with your thumb, making rally games fiddly.
 You can buy a separate stick shift and use that as the handbrake with the paddles for changing gear, but that isn’t ideal since it adds a substantial amount to your purchase.
 The wheel is often upside-down during rally stages, so you’ll have to compromise between handbrake and stick shifting somewhere.
 Still, handbrake aside, this is arguably the perfect when for the serious gamer, and gets our recommendation.

 The most affordable Logitech wheel